oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 request body.
 The service MUST fail if unable to persist all property values specified in the request.

-Non-insertable properties SHOULD be omitted from the request body.
+If non-insertable properties are included in the request body, services MUST either ignore them or fail the request if the provided values do not match the service-determined values.

-If they are provided, services MUST either ignore the values in the request body or fail the request if the provided values do not match the service-determined values.
+A client who has out-of-band knowledge that a service has the latter behavior for certain non-insertable properties can provide them in an insert request and benefit from the certainty that, if the request succeeds, their service-determined values match the provided values.
+Providing such properties effectively imposes "post-conditions" that must be met for the request to succeed.

 Non-insertable properties include (and are not limited to)